 3. A rich, creamy leave-in conditioner and moisturizer

-Winter is not for the watery leave-in conditioners.
+Winter is not the time for the watery leave-in conditioners.
 As may be the case of your staple deep conditioner, your usual leave-in or moisturizer may not pack enough of a punch to knock out winter hair dryness.
 You may need to go in search of a thicker product in order to provide your hair with the moisture it craves.
 These leave-in conditioners are affordable and a good place to start if you are on the hunt for a creamier leave-in.

 4. A thick oil or heavy butter for sealing